Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

-So, if a user wants to consume the content, they’d first have to unlock it.
-And the only way to unlock the content is by signing up to your list.
+So, if users want to consume the content, they’d first have to unlock it.
+And the only way to unlock the content is by signing up for your list.

 Brian Dean deftly implements this strategy on his blog.
 As you scroll through his feed, you’ll see several articles locked from non-subscribers.

-This strategy works wonders to grow your list; especially if you have content users are dying to get their hands on.
+This strategy works wonders to grow your list, especially if you have content users dying to get their hands on.

-You have in your hands right now the exact strategies used by expert online marketers to grow their email list.
+You have in your hands right now the exact strategies used by expert online marketers to grow their email lists.

-To use any of the strategies, we’d recommend implementing one idea; then give it enough time -say 30 days so you can have significant data to make a decision.
+To use any of the strategies, we’d recommend implementing one idea; then giving it enough time -say 30 days so you can have significant data to decide.

 So, there you have it.
-Have you used any of the email list building idea?
+Have you used any of the email list-building ideas?
 What were your results?
-Do you have ones you’ve implemented which are not listed here, can you share with us in the comments?
+Do you have ones you’ve implemented that are not listed here?
+Can you share them with us in the comments?